STAT Medevac: Aircraft

 STAT MedEvac uses two types of helicopters for patient transport, the Eurocopter EC 135, and the EC-145.
 Their fleet has included the MBB Bo 105, Eurocopter AS-355 F2 Twinstar and AS-365 N3 Dauphin, the MBB/Kawasaki BK 117 and the Bell 430 (N430Q, which set an around-the-world speed record in 1996).

-STAT MedEvac is a Direct Air Carrier E3MA774L and arranges and coordinates the operation of air ambulance services.
+STAT MedEvac is a Direct Air Carrier (Certificate: E3MA774L) and arranges and coordinates the operation of air ambulance services.
 All flights are operated by STAT MedEvac.